OnroerendErfgoed/atramhasis/paper/paper.md

 excatly the kind of end-user experience we were looking for.
 Unfortunately we were not at all proficient in Ruby. iQvoc also runs on the idea that every conceptscheme requires a new instance of the application, which would have required a lot of work whenever a new scheme was needed.
+None of the available solutions had a ready-made integration with our single sign-on environment or made it easy to build one.
+Adding our own corporate identity would have have been feasible in some ways, but often it would have to be done by forking the software as opposed to configuring it, complicating long term maintenance.

-In the end, we decided that writing a simple but extensible editor in Python was our best option.
+In the end, we decided to write a simple but extensible editor in Python that adhered to our primary and secondary requirements.
+To this day Atramhasis is easy to extend with custom authentication mechanisms or corporate identity, as can be seen by comparing the Flanders Heritage [thesaurus](https://thesaurus.onroerenderfgoed.be) with the default Atramhasis setup.
+It continues to serve us well.

 # Acknowledgements